Beyond These Walls

 We hear God’s calling to be even more intentional in how we love our community, including helping local and regional organizations, and empowering and equipping our people to show the love of Jesus Christ to our South Sound neighbors.

 Each year, we will make specific BTW investment decisions for the coming fiscal year, while keeping a reserve for opportunities that arise during the year.
-Agencies or individuals with inquiries about the program should contact Cara Taylor.
+Agencies or individuals with inquiries about the program should contact Cara Taylor, our Outreach Director.

-To ensure our investments align with Chapel Hill’s mission and the BTW mission to make disciples, send leaders, and love our neighbors, the program is administered through five distinct funding categories:
+To ensure our investments align with Chapel Hill’s mission and the BTW mission to make disciples, send leaders, and love our neighbors, the program is administered through seven distinct funding categories:

-- Faith-based initiatives: investing in community organizations in alignment with our beliefs through large, pledged gifts of significant impact (like YMCA Seymour Scholars, Tacoma Rescue Mission, FISH Food Bank)
+- Faith-based initiatives: investing in community organizations in alignment with our beliefs through large, pledged gifts of significant impact (like Habitat for Humanity, Tacoma Rescue Mission, FISH Food Bank)

 - Community initiatives: supporting community organizations with whom we share alignment in community impact regardless of belief system (like local service clubs, Peninsula School District, municipal projects, nonprofits)

-- Evangelistic initiatives: growing evangelical opportunities through various environments with the purpose of advancing God’s Kingdom (like Alpha, church planting, training and sending leaders, and livestream resources)
+- Evangelistic initiatives: growing evangelical opportunities through various environments with the purpose of advancing God’s Kingdom (like Alpha and livestream resources)

 - Member-empowerment grants: providing smaller grants to Chapel Hill member-led initiatives (like LifeGroup-initiated ministry opportunities, Empowerment Groups like Street Ministries, Comfort Quilters, Fellowship of Christian Athletes, etc.)

-- EPC church grants (Evangelical Presbyterian Church): providing high-impact/”tipping point” grants to EPC churches, typically in the Pacific Northwest (like Logos Presbyterian Church)
+- EPC and church grants (Evangelical Presbyterian Church): providing high-impact/”tipping point” grants to churches and EPC-supported initiatives (like Living Waters Wendell and Camp Levi)

 Where you come in